mbezjak/rollback-on-exception/README.md

 }
 ```

-Now, without this plugin installed this code actually works.
-Even though code is
+Without *rollback-on-exception* installed, this code actually works.
+Even though
-convoluted there are actually two transactions here.
+the code is convoluted, there are two transactions here.
 Saving models uses
 connection acquired by hibernate.
 Executing procedure uses `dataSourceUnproxied`
-which returns a separate connection.
+that returns a separate connection.
 Two connections -> two transactions.
 It
 works.
 Life is good.
 You move on.

 Until the day *rollback-on-exception* is installed.
 Then it starts breaking.
-On
+In
-some occasions.
-When `sql.call` fails it throws `SQLException`.
+situations when `sql.call` fails, it throws `java.sql.SQLException`.
 A checked
 exception.
-With this plugin transaction #1 rolls back.
-It wouldn't otherwise
+With *rollback-on-exception* transaction #1 rolls back.
+It wouldn't
-because that is spring's defaults.
-But correct way would be not to use
+otherwise because of spring's defaults - no rollback for checked exceptions.
+However, correct implementation wouldn't use declarative transactions when
-transactional service if you need separate transactions.
-This is what correctly
+separate transactions are required.
+This is what correctly written example looks
-written example looks like:
+like:

 ```groovy
 import javax.sql.DataSource